-The application was lodged by BPB Gypsum, trading as Saint-Gobain construction products (the applicant), the sole producer of gypsum plasterboard within the SACU.
-The Applicant alleges that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and the recurrence of material injury.
+The application was lodged by Scaw Metals Group Chain Products, the manufacturer of welded link chain ranging in size from 4mm to 10mm within the SACU.
 The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation should be initiated.